aroneklund/DTU-27626-cancer/README.md

 Q3: Try to search [dbSNP](https://www.ncbi.nlm.nih.gov/snp) for rs746646631.
 What gene does it belong to?
 Is this mutation protein-chainging?

-Go to [cBIO](http://www.cbioportal.org) portal that contains a collection of large cancer datasets and type the name of the gene that was hit by this mutation in the "Enter Gene Set:" box in the bottom of the page.
+Go to [cBIO](http://www.cbioportal.org) portal that is collection of large cancer datasets with some functionality.
+Type the name of the gene that was hit by this mutation in the "Enter Gene Set:" box in the bottom of the page.
 Press submit.
 How often is this gene mutated in various cancer types?

 ## Inference of tissue of origin